georgicodes/snap-app/README.md

 - improve UI design (prettify with css3 animations and the like)
 - add in a slider control
 - move call to json into angular service

-## Run with Node
-You can run this app with node by performing the following npm install node server